-Tennessee drug and alcohol treatment centers offer both inpatient and outpatient drug rehab programs to meet the needs of patients.
+Tennessee drug and alcohol treatment programs offer both inpatient and outpatient drug rehab programs to meet the needs of patients.
 For those who cannot leave their responsibilities at home or work, and are dedicated to their sobriety, while also having a strong support system, an outpatient rehab program may work.
-For those who need more intensive treatment for more severe addictions, inpatient treatment is highly recommended.
-This type of program requires that the patient reside at the facility for at least 30 days while undergoing detox and treatment.
+For those who need more intensive treatment for more addictions, inpatient treatment is highly recommended.
+This type of program requires that the patient resides at the facility for at least 30 days while undergoing detox and treatment.

 Withdrawal from alcohol requires a period from three days to two weeks.
 Patients in alcohol rehab detox are given medications to make them more comfortable during the withdrawal period.
 All alcoholics should be withdrawn from alcohol in a medically-supervised setting.
 Medications can be administered, depending on the severity of the withdrawal symptoms.

 After detox, the recovering alcoholic is transferred into treatment.
 Even though the newly sober patients are no longer physically addicted to alcohol, they still need to deal with the psychological effects of their addiction and learn new ways to cope that do not involve resorting to alcohol.
 Because of this, the patients undergo cognitive behavioral therapy.
 This teaches ways of thinking more constructively.
 Solution-minded thought processes enable recovering addicts to handle challenges without drinking for calmness or courage.

 Different drugs require different detox medications, and withdrawals will vary in length.
 These depend upon the substance being withdrawn from.
 For instance, withdrawal from Ketamine can cause seizures.
 Anti-seizure drugs are usually administered to these patients.
 Heroin detox has a longer detox period than many drugs, as it can last up to two weeks.